 days when the Jews began to worship the god Moloch.
 This valley was later cursed and used as the city dump.
 The place was kept burning by the additions of pitch and bitumen (sulfur).
 The rot of dead bodies and garbage kept the place ever infested with maggots (worms).
 Jesus said this would be the resting place for those of the Jews who rejected the Messianic message.
 In 70 A.D. when the Roman armies destroyed Jerusalem over a million dead or dying souls were tossed into Gehenna.
 Why was the Greek concept of hell used to replace the physical garbage pit of Jerusalem?
 Religion!

-Regardless, Dawkins would rather that children endure some form of “mild molestation” (if there is such a thing as mild molestation) as he did than learn about the Catholic hell.
+Regardless, Dawkins would rather that children endure some form of “mild molestation” (if there is such a thing as mild molestation) as he did than learning about the Catholic hell.
 I would rather learn the truth about God’s love and righteousness and apply that to saving children from the dreadful nightmare of molestation.
 And why compare the two travesties?
-Is it to show that godlessness is better than godliness since hell must be a fare worse fate than a momentary affliction of horrifying humiliation, confusion and abuse as a child?
-Dawkins says that teaching religion and Christianity in particular is a form of child abuse.
-He contrasted these two horrific ideas as a proof of religion’s evil affect on people.
+Is it to show that godlessness is better than godliness since hell must be a far worse fate than a momentary affliction of horrifying humiliation, confusion, and abuse as a child?
+Dawkins says that teaching religion and Christianity, in particular, is a form of child abuse.
+He contrasted these two horrific ideas as a proof of religion’s evil effect on people.
 It still remains in my mind a contrast between what he thinks is abuse in the godless world versus abuse in the religious world.
 It cannot be taken as anything more than a pathological attempt to ridicule religion and bolster his position.
 He has set up a straw man.

 You see then the effect of the teaching of evolution.
 It is blind to real harm and lazy to real study.
 It is quick to accuse God and defensive of human trafficking.
 To Dawkins mild pedophilia is harmless but how about tomorrow.
 It seems if Dawkins’ moral persuasions are any indication of the world to come, cannibalism will one day be acceptable in some form, murderers will be praised for their survival tactics and child sacrifice will be considered honorable.
 We have already legalized the act of abortion, which is nothing less than a child sacrifice to the god of convenience.